Agent Editor

 - Exclude the

 /agenteditorfolder from version control.
-In the Studio Pro, go to App > Show App Directory in Explorer.
-Then, in the file explorer, edit the.gitignorefile and add/agenteditoron a new line.
-This folder contains log files and should typically not be tracked in Git. - Ensure the encryption key is configured in the App > Settings > Configuration in Studio Pro.
-Make sure that it is 32 characters long.
+In Studio Pro, go to App > Show App Directory in Explorer.
+In the file explorer, edit the.gitignorefile and add/agenteditoron a new line.
+This folder contains log files and should not be tracked in Git. - Ensure the encryption key is configured in App > Settings > Configuration in Studio Pro.
+Ensure it is 32 characters long.
 For more information, see the EncryptionKey Constant section of Encryption.

 - Configure startup import logic.